-Bratislava, Slovakia – Drs Zuzana Palovic and Gabriela Bereghazyova will be launching their book ‘Czechoslovakia: Behind the Iron Curtain’ at what promises to be an exciting and insightful event in Bratislava next week.
+Bratislava, Slovakia – Drs Zuzana Palovic and Gabriela Bereghazyova will be launching their book ‘Czechoslovakia: Behind the Iron Curtain’ at what promises to be an exciting and insightful event about the country’s socialist legacy in Bratislava next week.

 The event will take place at The Nook café (Mlynske Nivy 10) on 28 November at 19:00, and it’s free!
 Find out more on Facebook.

-Raising awareness of Slovakia’s legacy at home and abroad
+Raising awareness of Bratislava and Slovakia’s socialist legacy at home and abroad

 Through their non-profit organization Global Slovakia, writers Zuzana Palovic and Gabriela Bereghazyova combine their academic background with their passion for storytelling, and remain dedicated to their mission of ‘sharing Slovakia with the world’.
 Together, they have released three books, each mapping a different aspect of what they call the ‘Slovak experience’.